Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-footnote-and-endnote/set-footnote-and-end-note-position/_index.md

 ---
-title: Set Footnote And End Note Position linktitle:Set Footnote And End Note Position
+title: Set Footnote And End Note Position
+linktitle: Set Footnote And End Note Position
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to set the position of footnotes and endnotes in Word documents using Aspose.Words for .NET.
 type: docs